-Until 21 September 2022, the trustee of the Plan was Savills Pension Trust Company Limited and its Trustee Directors are shown on page 1.
-On 21 September 2022 the Company appointed The Law Debenture Pension Trust Corporation plc as the Sole Professional Corporate Trustee in accordance with its powers to appoint and remove the trustee under the Trust Deed.
+On 21 September 2022, the Principal Employer appointed The Law Debenture Pension Trust Corporation plc as the Sole Professional Corporate Trustee in accordance with its powers to appoint and remove the trustee under the Trust Deed.

 The appointment of an independent, professional Trustee Company removed the need for any Member-Nominated Trustees to be represented within the Trustee body.